tursodatabase/libsql/ext/wasm/jaccwabyt/jaccwabyt.md

 [constructors][StructCtors].
 The `StructBinder.StructType` object
 has the following "static" properties (^Which are accessible from individual instances via `theInstance.constructor`.):

+- `addOnDispose(...value)`\
+  If this object has no `ondispose` property, this function creates it as an array and pushes the given value(s) onto it.
+If the object has a function-typed `ondispose` property, this call replaces it with an array and moves that function into the array.
+In all other cases, `ondispose` is assumed to be an array and the argument(s) is/are appended to it.
+Returns `this`.

 - `allocCString(str)`
   Identical to the [StructBinder][] method of the same name.